3 powerful ways to remove mental blocks while working remotely

 Clustering jobs, such as payroll for multiple clients, can help you spend less time mentally gearing up and gathering resources between tasks.

-If you're working from Karbon, work through all items assigned to you in a single work item, rather than constantly switching back and forth between different client jobs.
+If you use Karbon, consider working through all tasks assigned to you in a single work item, rather than constantly switching back and forth between different client jobs.

 2. Take a break